KnightAR/omnipay-total-apps-gateway/README.md

 $ composer require league/omnipay:^3 knightar/omnipay-total-apps-gateway
 ```

+### !
+Backwards Compatibility Breakage Warning !
+Two methods after the v0.1.0 release reversed the transactionId() and transactionReference() methods to conform to
+the standardized omnipay methodology.
+When developing this from scratch it was mistaking used in reverse.
+Please fix test for breakage if you have used the old version in the past.

 ## Usage

 The following gateways are provided by this package:

  * Total Apps Gateway

+####This driver supports Omnipay v3.
+To use the outdated v2 package see the v.0.1.0 release.

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.